 They also like following set procedures and routines.
 They like working with data and details more than with ideas.

-Chief Executives job description, Chief Executives salary, Chief Executives information, what is the job of a Chief Executive like, pros and cons about Chief Executives, colleges and universities for Chief Executives, is Chief Executives the right career for me, Hard careers to get into, careers in Management
+Chief Executives job description, Chief Executives salary, Chief Executives information, what is the job of a Chief Executive like, pros and cons about Chief Executives, colleges and universities for Chief Executives, is Chief Executives the right career for me, careers in Management